Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Performance Analysis

-From \textbf{Theorem \ref{thm:precise CRLB}}, we note that the CRLB of the phase estimation problem is completely determined by the two parameters $K$ and $\bar{\gamma}$, which are the interferential contrast and the average interferential SNR, respectively.
-However, this exact CRLB expression is difficult to calculate due to the sophisticated evaluation of the integral in \eqref{eqn:precise_g_function}.
-Thus, we will provide a simpler approximated CRLB in the following Subsection \ref{Asymptotic CRLB}.
+From \textbf{Lemma~\ref{lemma:precise CRLB}}, we note that the CRLB of the phase estimation problem is completely determined by the two parameters $K$ and $\bar{\gamma}$, which are the interferential contrast and the average interferential SNR, respectively.
+However, this exact CRLB expression is difficult to calculate due to the sophisticated evaluation of the integral in~\eqref{eqn:precise_g_function}.
+Thus, we will provide a simpler approximated CRLB in the following {\bf Theorem~\ref{thm:asymptotic CRLB}}.